javmah/automail/README.txt

 * Formidable form to automatic email notification.

-* WPform form to automatic email notification.
+* WPform form submission to automatic email notification.

-* weForms form to automatic email notification.
+* weForms form submission  to automatic email notification.

-**Thanks:** Heartiest Gratitude to all of my users who inspired me and suggest me and compliment me in many ways, you guys are Awesome.
-Without yours support and love it was impossible to maintain this huge codebase (Around 14,000 line of code).
+**Thanks:** Heartiest Gratitude to all of my users who inspired me and suggested  and compliment me in many ways, you guys are Awesome.
+Without your support and love it was impossible to maintain this huge codebase (Around 14,000 lines of code).
 Please accept my sincere thanks.

 == Upcoming Features  ==